 35,000 soldiers (in 2 divisions) with 768 motor vehicles.

 Portuguese Army in East Africa

 A second Portuguese expeditionary force was still in Mocambique when war was declared in March 1916, and some of its members were involved in the initial fighting.
 It consisted of the 3rd Brigade of Regimento de Infantaria No.21; a machine gun grupo (No.7); a squadron from Regimento de Cavalaria No.3; a mountain artillery group; and engineer, medical and service units.

 The third and larger expedition arrived in July 1916.
 This was made up of the third battalions of Regimentos de Infantaria Nos.23, 24 and 28 plus two reinforcing companies for No.21; three more machine gun groups (Nos 4, 5 & 8); five artillery groups (Nos.
 1 and 2 plus three more from the Mountain Artillery Regiment); and engineer, medical and service units.

-The askaris suffered more battle casualties than the Europeans, but the latters’ losses from disease were ten times those of the Africans.
-Apart from Captain Curado’s 21a Companhia Indigena, which showed what the askaris could do with good leadership, the Portuguese demonstrated that they were no match for the Germans.
+The Askaris suffered more battle casualties than the Europeans, but the latter’ losses from disease were ten times those of the Africans.
+Apart from Captain Curado’s 21a Companhia Indigena, which showed what the Askaris could do with good leadership, the Portuguese demonstrated that they were no match for the Germans.
 Indeed, the German conclusion was that 500 German troops could safely take the offensive against 1,500 Portuguese.